 116 Orange Street, Wilmington NC 28401

 This is an interactive learning museum for children ages 1 – 10.
+The museum celebrates the joys of childhood by providing magical and playful experiences for children of all ages adn their adult company.
 The intern will work in the areas of administration, programming, development, and delivering experiences to children in French.

 University Learning Center (UNCW)